 Once you have configured a keyword against a Group, you can quickly access it from the 'Group Keywords' tab when editing a Group

 Want to get Group Opt-In setup?
 Have a chat to Sales about getting a Shortcode or Virtual Number.

 Most of your personal options are maintained and managed by a Company Administrator.
-However, your personal information can be managed on your Settings page.
+However, your personal information can be managed on your Profile page.